Suu Kyi's party ends boycott of Myanmar's parliament

-Suu Kyi and her party will make their historic debut in the assembly on Wednesday after backing down over the wording of an oath.
-She agreed to swear to protect a constitution drafted under military control that she says is undemocratic.
+Suu Kyi and her party will make their historic debut in the assembly on Wednesday after backing down over the wording of an oath for new members of parliament.
+She agreed to swear to protect a constitution drafted under military control that she says is undemocratic and needs to be amended.

 "In politics it is essential to give and take," the Nobel Peace Prize laureate told reporters after a party meeting.